mrkkrp/ebal/README.md

 This determines Ebal's policy towards sandboxing.

-The following values are recognized:
+The following values are recognized (Cabal mode only):

-`nil` — don't create sandboxes unless user explicitly runs command to create one.
+* `nil` — don't create sandboxes unless user explicitly runs command to create one.

-`ask` — ask if user wants to create a sandbox (so it's harder to forget to create it), this is often preferable because most Haskell developers want sandboxes everywhere nowadays (default).
+* `ask` — ask if user wants to create a sandbox (so it's harder to forget to create it), this is often preferable because most Haskell developers want sandboxes everywhere nowadays (default).

-`always` — create sandboxes silently when they are missing and they should be created.
+* `always` — create sandboxes silently when they are missing and they should be created.
 With this option every your project is sandboxed without any effort on your side.

-All other values of this variabe produce the same effect as `always`.
+All other values of this variable produce the same effect as `always`.

 ----